Atabeydem/Disaster-Relief-UAV-Route-Optimization-/README.md

 - Adnan Avcı
 - Bersay Yakıcı

+## Disclaimer

+This repository was developed as a research project for reinforcement learning-based UAV navigation in simulated disaster response scenarios.
+It is intended for research and educational purposes and should not be considered production-ready software for real-world emergency operations.

 ## License

 This repository does not currently specify a license.
 Please contact the author before using or redistributing the project.